TeamHeracles/Team-Work/README.md

 ## Game Map

-For each game level, a map is generated with items that should be collected form player's hero Mouse.
+For each game level, a map is generated with items that should be collected by player's Mouse.

 ![CheeseTerminator:](https://github.com/TeamHeracles/Team-Work/blob/master/CheeseTerminator.jpg)

+Mice are different types:
+- Green Mouse: basic mouse, can only pushes pieces of cheese to final locations
+- Yellow Mouse
+- Blue Mouse

 ## Game Description